 Books > A Deeply Game Dog: The Sweet Science of Breeding Champions

-Winner of the 2005 Ann Bremer Memorial Artists’ Book Prize at the San Francisco Art Institute, this is a look at the historical and contemporary culture of dog-fighting and breeding for “gameness”.
+This is a look at the historical and contemporary culture of dog-fighting and breeding for “gameness”.
 Printed by letterpress, this book is bound as a classic, gentlemanly manual in a brown full-cloth binding.
 Approximately 8”x 6”, it includes a smaller 4”x3” removable book in a pocket.
-A Deeply Game Dog contains two found texts by different authors.
-The first contains both spelling errors and advanced genetic science.
-The second (mini-book, “Jolly Jumper’s Aftercare Guide”), exhibits a strong and paradoxical morality.
+Winner of the 2005 Ann Bremer Memorial Artists’ Book Prize at the San Francisco Art Institute, A Deeply Game Dog contains two found texts by different authors.
+The first is a vernacular explanation of genetic science.
+The second (mini-book, “Jolly Jumper’s Aftercare Guide”), urges a strong, paradoxical morality.
 There is a section of letter-pressed dog genealogy charts, and a portrait gallery of dogs and handlers.
 The book’s images, printed by letterpress, are from original ink drawings and etchings, based on historical photographs and pedigree charts.
 An etching, (“Earl Tudor with Shipley’s Johnny”) is mounted as a removable frontispiece in half the edition.